-- They can prevent evictions and preserve employment. - They remove statutory collateral bars imposed because of convictions. - They provide a rebuttable "presumption of rehabilitation" for employment applications. - They appear on a person's rap sheet beside relevant convictions.
+- They can prevent evictions and preserve employment. - They remove statutory collateral bars imposed because of convictions. - They provide a rebuttable "presumption of rehabilitation." - They appear on client's rap sheet beside relevant convictions.

 What Does Each Certificate Do and Who is Eligible?